lubnaf23/File_sorter.py/README.md

 ### Usage
 1. Clone or download the script ***'fileMover.py'*** to your local computer.
 2. Open the script in a text editor and modify the following variables:
-cleaning_folder: The folder path from which you want to clean files.
+   * ***'cleaning_folder'***: The folder path from which you want to clean files.
+   * ***'filename.endswith()'***: Change the type of files
-new_folder: The folder path where you want to move JPG files.
+   * ***'new_folder'***: The folder path where you want to move the files.
+3. Run the Python script in the terminal.
+4. The script will iterate through the files in the cleaning folder.
+If it finds specified type of files, it will move them to the new folder.
+The rest of the files will be skipped.
+5. After running the script, check the specified new folder to ensure that the all the specified files have been successfully moved

+### Note
+1. Ensure that all the variables are changed and specified accordingly.
+2. Make sure the cleaning folder and the new folder exist.